John-McClane/wp-experience-api/README.md

 Sends xAPI statements to LRS (tested against LearningLocker).
 Some features are enabled ONLY if the dependent plugins have also been installed.
 The plugin can be used as a MU plugin as well.

-It has been extensively tested with:
+It has been extensively tested and is (or appears to be) working seamlessly with:

 * [Learning Locker](http://learninglocker.net/)

+well, so far at least, but, as everything with LL, YMMV.

 Statements that can be sent are: